dwavesystems/dwave-ocean-sdk/docs/bibliography.rst

 ..
 [Met1953]
     Metropolis, Nicholas and Rosenbluth, Arianna W and Rosenbluth, Marshall N and Teller, Augusta H and Teller, Edward.
-    Equation of state calculations by fast computing machines The journal of chemical physics 21, 1087
+    "Equation of state calculations by fast computing machines."
+    The journal of chemical physics 21, 1087
     1953
     doi: 10.1063/1.1699114